 Always try to use the servo assisted option for manual winding for ease of use.
-The standard manual operation is a winding handle with a hook on the end which hooks onto an eye protruding on the underside of the awning specified on either the left or right hand side
+The standard manual operation is a winding handle with a hook on the end which hooks onto an eye protruding on the underside of the awning.

 Question Eight: Approximate area to cover in width and then projection from the building?

-Many higher specification awnings can be manufactured up to just under 14 metres wide and the maximum projection for a self- supporting awning is 4 metres.
-Any larger than this and you have to start looking at systems with front supports and a framework which the fabric is guided in for additional support.
+Many higher specification awnings can be manufactured up to just under 14 metres wide, and the maximum projection for a self- supporting awning is four metres.
+Any larger than this and you have to start looking at systems with front supports and a framework in which the fabric is guided in for additional support.

 Question Nine: Any specific colours required for either the cassette and framework or the fabric cover?

-Generally there are some very good standard colours for the higher quality awning manufacturers and popular neutral colours to help the awning cassette blend in with the architecture.
+Generally there are some very good standard colours for the higher quality awning manufacturers and popular neutral colours to help the awning cassette blend in with the architecture of your property.

 Question Ten: Special brackets for single storey buildings

 As mentioned several times, when fitting self-supporting retractable awnings onto single storey buildings and extensions it is almost inevitable that additional steel or aluminium brackets will be required to enable a safe and secure installation.
 An average single storey building will have an eaves height under the soffit boards (often the bottom of the roof joists) of about 2400mm and the brickwork will stop almost at the same height which means if you were to fit anything of any weight in the brickwork around this height there would be no compression weight of bricks and therefore no support strength.
 With any awning which exerts forces back to the fixing points even in a light wind it would probably pull the brickwork down relatively easily.